-With the continued support from our funders HSE, Tusla, Cork City Council and Cork County Council we hope to be able to announce a new phase in Autumn 2015.
+With the continued support from our funders HSE, Cork City Council and Cork County Council we are now in Phase IV September 2016-June 2017.

 We are working with a skilled team of artists whose work is specifically focused towards developing a body of work to engage with children from 0-3 years.
 We are also working on a research project and other exciting support projects for Early Years.

 BEAG has previously participated in special projects including the Happy Talk literacy project in the Glen, and the ‘I See You, I Hear You’ Early Years Arts event in Dublin.
 BEAG has also hosted three special BEAG Seminars in City Hall to celebrate the project’s achievements and engage with other practitioners, educators and policy-makers in the field.